-Travelling with children can be a wonderful opportunity and a challenge.
-In this article, even psychologists give their top tips for getting the most out of vacations with children.
+Travelling with children can be both a wonderful opportunity and a challenge.
+In this article, eleven psychologists give their top tips for getting the most out of vacations with children.

 Travelling with young children